-e discontinued offering new Contracts.
-You can add to your existing Contract subject to current limitations, however each payment must be at least \$1,000.
+Flexible Payments We have discontinued offering new Contracts.
+You can add to your existing Contract subject to current limitations, but each payment must be at least \$1,000.
 You must maintain a minimum account size of \$1,000.

-Expenses You will bear the following expenses: • A withdrawal charge of 6% on amounts withdrawn (with certain exceptions). • A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 30 day period after the expiration of a Guarantee Period. • State premium tax (if your state imposes one).
-Guaranteed Interest The C ontract offers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
+Expenses You will bear the following expenses:

+- A withdrawal charge will apply to withdrawals made from a Guarantee Period prior to its expiration.
+Withdrawal charges will be the lesser of: (a) the amount withdrawn in excess of the Free Withdrawal Amount times one half of the interest rate for the Guarantee Period; or (b) interest earned on the amount withdrawn.
+Certain limits may apply to reduce this charge. - A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 10 day period after the expiration of a Guarantee Period. - State premium tax (if your state imposes one).

+Guaranteed Interest The Contract offers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
 To find out what the current rates are on available Guarantee Periods, please call us at 1-800-654-2397.

-Special Services For your c onvenience, we offer these special services: Automatic Additions Program; Systematic Withdrawal Program.
-Income Payments The Con tract offers three income payment plans: • life income with or without guaranteed payments (5 to 30 years); • a joint and survivor life income with or without guaranteed payments (5 to 30 years); or • guaranteed payments for a specified period (5 to 30 years) Death Benefits If you or the e Annuitant dies before the Payout Start Date, we will pay benefits as described in the Contract.
-Withdrawals You may with draw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
-If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
+Special Services For your convenience, we offer these special services:

+- · Automatic Additions Program; - Systematic Withdrawal Program.

+Income Payments The Contract offers three income payment plans:

+- life income with guaranteed payments; - · a joint and survivor life income with or without guaranteed payments; or - guaranteed payments for a specified period (5 to 30 years)

+Death Benefits If you or the Annuitant dies before the Payout Start Date, we will pay benefits as described in the Contract.

+Withdrawals

+You may withdraw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
+If you withdraw

-Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
+Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
 Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
-If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
+If the Contract is taxqualified, generally all withdrawals are treated as distributions of earnings.
 Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.